 You should consider an HIV test if you or your partner has had unprotected sex with one or more new people, or if either of you has another STI.
 Likewise, you should contemplate an HIV test or screen if you are pregnant, have shared needles or injecting equipment, or received a tattoo or piercing with an unsterile needle.
 Regular testing and early intervention are key factors in the fight against HIV.
 So, keep yourself and your partner safe by getting tested; when it comes to HIV, it is always Better2Know.

 To arrange an appointment for an HIV test, or to find out more about our tests, clinics and services in Australia, contact our welcoming Patient Services team today on the telephone number above.
-Alternatively, you can book online using the Book Now button at the top of the page.
+Alternatively, you can book online using the Book Now button.